qezz/xproject-reports/aws-billing-reference.md

 ## AWS Service Catalog (Scan Provision)

 Well...
-It looks like the feature for organizations only
+It looks like this feature is for organizations only (see description below)

 See example: [aws-scan-provision-example.go](aws-scan-provision-example.go)